Geontech/meta-redhawk-sdr-manifests/README.md

     > **NOTE:** The `-m` option lets you specify a different manifest file other than the `default.xml`.

-    To learn more about repo, here is the [documentation](http://source.android.com/source/version-control.html).
+    To learn more about the repo manifest format, here is the [documentation](https://gerrit.googlesource.com/git-repo/+/master/docs/manifest-format.txt).

 3. Fetch all the repositories.